redis/docs/content/commands/hexpire/index.md

 ## Refreshing expires

-It is possible to call `HEXPIRE` using as argument a field that already has an existing TTL set.
+You can call `HEXPIRE` using as argument a field that already has an existing TTL set.
-In this case the time to live is _updated_ to the new value.
+In this case, the time to live is _updated_ to the new value.

 ## Example